floooh/sokol/README.md

 rewritten in pure C as standalone header-only libs.

-WebAssembly is a 'first-class citizen', one important motivation for the Sokol headers was to provide a collection of cross-platform APIs with a minimal foot-print on the web-platform while still being useful.
+WebAssembly is a 'first-class citizen', one important motivation for the Sokol headers is to provide a collection of cross-platform APIs with a minimal footprint on the web platform while still being useful.

 All headers are standalone and can be used indepedendently from each other.